2003–04 Adelaide United FC season

-The 2003–04 season was Adelaide United FC's inaugural season since its establishment in 2003.
+The 2003–04 season was the first in the history of Adelaide United Football Club since its establishment in 2003.
+The club participated in the National Soccer League for the first and only time.

-Review
+Season summary

 Despite the rush to form the team, and starting five weeks into the season (the first four rounds of matches were squeezed in later in the season), the team lost just twice in its first 13 matches.
 Hectic catch up phases in November and December (7 matches in 31 days for 4 wins and 3 draws) and February (6 matches in 24 days for 4 wins and 2 losses) passed by with success.
 Aside from the debut win over Brisbane, regular season highlights included a 2–1 away win over Parramatta Power, a resounding 2–0 home victory against South Melbourne, and a 1–0 win over an in-form Marconi and the effective sealing of third spot.

 Despite the high position, many people expected the wheels to fall off in the finals.
 But the finals phase served up two more fairytale results.
 Everything came together for the first leg of the Elimination Final, and the 3–0 win over the Brisbane Strikers was the team's first win by more than two goals.
 The roller coaster ride passed deep into a trough the following week in Brisbane with a 4–1 loss – but United won the Elimination Final over all due to the away goals rule, progressing to the Minor Semi-Final versus South Melbourne.
 This attracted the club's largest ever crowd, officially 16,558, in a tough win on penalties.
 The team was then outclassed by the eventual premiers, Perth Glory, 5–0 at Subiaco Oval in the Preliminary Final.